tractor/tractor-website/PNT-tutorial.md

 ## Manual training

 To create a matching model manually, it is necessary to select a number of additional tracts which represent suitable segmentations of the tract of interest.
 These will be used to train the model.
-The training tracts can be generated using the same combination of the `mkroi` and `track` scripts as a [custom reference tract](reference-tracts.html), or they could even be selected using the HNT method.
+The training tracts can be generated using the same combination of the `mkroi` and `track` scripts as a [custom reference tract](reference-tracts.html), or by any other suitable method.
 Either way, the data used for training should be checked by hand, and kept separate from the data that will be used for testing later.

 Once a number of training tracts have been identified and the corresponding test sessions and seed points are known, they can be put into a design file for use with the `pnt-train` script.
 The design file (say "training.yaml") will look something like the following: